kgsully/AA.App-Academy-Coursework/practice-for-week-15-react-redux-normalizing-data/README.md

-# Practice: Dispatch Thunk Actions
+# Normalizing Your State

+So far in your article reducer you have used an `entries` array to store the data. _Normalizing the data_ in your reducer can lead to better optimization.

-In this practice, you will dispatch the thunks returned from the thunk action creators you wrote in the previous practice.
+In this practice, you will normalize the data in your `articleReducer` and make the corresponding adjustments to your components.
+This will allow your `SingleArticle` component to search for data in 0(1) time.

 ## Setup

 Clone the starter repo accessible from the `Download Project` button at the bottom of this page.

-1. Install dependencies with `npm install`
+1. Install dependencies
-2. Copy the **.env.example** file to a new file in the same location called **.env**
-   * The server should be listening for requests on port `5000`
-   * The SQLite3 database file should be **db/dev.db**
+2. Create a __.env__ file based on the example with proper settings for your local environment
-3. Run
+3. Run `npm install` in the __backend__ directory to install dependencies.
+4. Create a database user with the same name and password as found in your __.env__ file with `CREATEDB` privileges
-   * `npm run db:setup` - create the database and tables and insert seed data
+5. Run `npm run db:setup` to set up the database.
-   * `npm start` - start the backend server
+6. Run `npm start` to start the backend server.

 In a different terminal, `cd` into the __frontend__ directory of the starter.